AgnesBnr/Image-Sort-Algorithm/README.md

 # Project-JS-Image

-This is an image sort algorithm...
-Obviously.
+This is an image sort algorithm.

 ## Description